 Hanuman said then that Rama only cried with longing and was so thin that that ring no longer fit in his fingers, once when he used to be strong.
 Sita, with complete faith in her husband’s loyal servant, told him to hurry and quickly bring Rama to the rescue.

-Sita then narrated a confidential story for Hanuman to tell Rama and give Him the assurance of His meeting with her.
-In addition, she asked the monkey god to give her husband a shiny jewel, which was now attached to his clothes.
+Sita then narrated a confidential story for Hanuman to tell Rama and assure Him of His meeting with her.
+Also, she asked the monkey god to give her husband a shiny jewel, which was now attached to his clothes.

 Sita, enchanted by the feat of Hanuman, glorified him by saying that only he, Vayu, and Garuda could cross the ocean like that.
 No one else.
 Sita was very pleased with him.
 And she also blessed him with immortality and that he would protect his devotees by staying with Ram in every age.
 Humbly, Hanuman proceeded to glorify the other monkeys, Rama, Lakshmana, and Sugriva, considering himself a mere soldier.